05 – Winston Churchill arrives in Washington for talks with Truman.

 04 – Sir Keith Murdoch dies in Melbourne, Australia, leaving his son, Rupert, a substantial holding of shares in News Ltd of Adelaide.

-08 - Harrow rail disaster in England.
-112 people are killed and 200 injured when three trains collide.
-An inquiry blames the dead train driver for the tragedy.
+08 – 112 people are killed and nearly 340 injured when three trains collide at Harrow, a north-west suburb of London.
+An inquiry blames the dead train driver of the 20:15 sleeper train from Perth for the tragedy.

 09 – A servant runs amok at the Earl of Derby’s home in England, shooting dead two butlers and wounding the Countess.